Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The phrase: "The British Broadcasting Corporation (BBC) is a British public service broadcaster." is NOT a pangram.
+    "message": "The phrase: 'The British Broadcasting Corporation (BBC) is a British public service broadcaster.' is NOT a pangram.",
+    "pass": false
+  }

 ## Testing
 All test cases are grouped as either `unit` or `integration`.
 Both types of tests can be run sequentially via: